k21971/CrecelleHack/doc/variantfixes.md

   - Similar to fire and frost brand, but corresponds to acid.
   - Can be invoked for temporary stoning resistance.
   - Originally from SpliceHack.
+- You may dual-wield fire and frost brand together.
+- Unintelligent non-crossaligned artifacts do not resist being held second to another artifact.
+Based on YANI archive #845.

 ## Races
 - Elf